How EAPs Improve Employee Mental Health and Reduce Absenteeism in 2025

 The Cost of Absenteeism in Australia

-Experts estimate that Australian businesses lose around $10.9 billion annually due to the fact that employees are unable to do their tasks due to issues related to their mental health.
-There are a variety of expenses that extend beyond monetary compensation, some examples of which include the value of work that is lost, the cost of casual substitutes, and the challenges that arise when connections within a team are not maintained.
-People who are stressed, depressed, nervous, or burned out are not only more likely to skip work, but they are also more likely to report presenteeism, which implies that they are present at work but are never completely present or productive.
-This is similar to the fact that they are more likely to miss work.
-When employees do not trust one another, they are more likely to quit their positions, which results in financial losses for businesses in ways that are not necessarily visible or understandable to them.
+According to estimates provided by specialists, the annual loss that occurs to Australian businesses as a result of employees being unable to perform their duties owing to concerns that are associated with their mental health is around $10.9 billion.
+The value of labor that is lost, the cost of casual substitutes, and the issues that develop when connections within a team are not maintained are some examples of the many expenditures that go beyond monetary pay.
+There are a number of expenses that extend beyond monetary compensation.
+Not only are people who are stressed, depressed, anxious, or burned out more likely to skip work, but they are also more likely to report presenteeism, which means that they are present at work but are never truly present or productive.
+This is why people who are worried, depressed, nervous, or burned out are more likely to skip work.
+A parallel may be drawn between this and the fact that they are more likely to skip business events.
+When employees do not trust one another, they are more likely to abandon their jobs, which results in financial losses for firms in ways that are not necessarily obvious or clear to them.
+This can have a negative impact on productivity and profitability.

 Employee: